dannotsys/Hypercubus.Mapping/README.md

 ### Usage

-All the mapping is managed by the `Hypercubus.Mapping.Mapper` class.
-You can use it with your favorite dependency injection framework to inject the mapper instance in your controller classes for example.
+All the configured mappings are managed by the `Hypercubus.Mapping.Mapper` class.
+You can use it with your favorite dependency injection framework to inject the mapper instance in your controller classes for example.\
+&nbsp;

 #### Configuration
 ```csharp